PROJECT: Interactive exhibit for Saieh Hall of Economics, The University of Chicago

 User Research, Content Strategy, Client Services, Project Management

-OBJECTIVE: Tell the story about the roots and figures behind the Chicago School of Economics through an fun, educational, and engaging digital experience
+OBJECTIVE: Tell the story about the Chicago School of Economics, its roots and personalities through a fun, educational, and engaging digital experience.

 Drawing from a vast pool of stakeholders, academics, students, and university resources, our team collaborated intensively to learn the audience's needs, research the field of economics, gather interviews, and to discover cutting edge applications for museum interactive exhibits.